-- A. The normal workweek shall consist of forty (40) hours in pay status from Sunday midnight to Sunday midnight within a maximum of five (5) days or eighty (80) hours bi-weekly, including a paid lunch period of one-half (1⁄2) hour for days worked less than 12 hours or two one-half (1⁄2) hour lunch periods for days worked more than 12 hours.
+- A. The normal workweek shall consist of forty (40) hours in pay status from Sunday midnight to Sunday midnight within a maximum of five (5) days or eighty (80) hours bi-weekly, including a paid lunch period of one-half ( $\frac{1}{2}$ ) hour for days worked less than 12 hours or two one-half ( $\frac{1}{2}$ ) hour lunch periods for days worked more than 12 hours.
 The work schedule shall be no more than five (5) work days with no less than two (2) consecutive days off.
 Unless the member is on layoff or on leave without pay, the member is guaranteed a forty (40) hour workweek or 80 hours bi-weekly provided he/she is ready, willing and able to work. - B. Members shall receive overtime for all hours in pay status over the member's normal scheduled work day.
 Overtime shall be paid at one and one-half times (1 1⁄2) of the member's regular hourly rate for all hours authorized in pay status.
 Overtime shall not be pyramided. - C. Overtime shall be paid in cash except where a member requests and management approves compensatory time.
 All compensatory time agreements must be in accordance with the Fair Labor Standards Act.

-Compensatory time shall be accrued at the rate of one and one-half (1 1⁄2) times the actual hours worked.
+Compensatory time shall be accrued at the rate of one and one-half (1 $\frac{1}{2}$ ) times the actual hours worked and shall be capped at 100 hours.